Certificate in European Union Studies (CEUS)

 Conference on World Affairs

 The Conference on World Affairs is a year-round unit of the University of Colorado Boulder, offering events without admission fees to the Boulder community, students, and the public.
 The CWA is a premier forum for discussion of world affairs, attracting a diverse group of experts and engaging panelists from around the world.
 There are two ways to view events: CWA Week in April every year (check their events on the schedule), and the CWA Speaker Series.

 A comprehensive list of all the events going on at CU.

 Students from related social science and humanities majors – including International Affairs, Political Science, History, Geography, Sociology, Women and Gender Studies, Economics, and European languages – are eligible to apply, provided they have completed at least 30 hours of coursework with an overall GPA of 3.0 or higher, and have completed at least six hours of coursework from the program requirements (above), also with a grade point average of 3.0 or better.

 Fill out this application form and then email firstname.lastname@example.org with your unofficial transcript (if you are a transfer student, include your previous institution's unofficial transcript).
 CU Boulder unofficial transcripts are available at www.colorado.edu/registrar/students/transcripts.

 When you have completed all CEUS requirements, please complete this PowerForm: CEUS Certificate Completion form.
-The PowerForm requires an unofficial transcript and a write-up of co-curricular events with completion of the form. *The PowerForm must be completed in one sitting.
+The PowerForm requires an unofficial transcript and a write-up of the four required co-curricular events with completion of the form. *The PowerForm must be completed in one sitting.
 CU Boulder unofficial transcripts are available here.